 Are Instant Pot Potatoes and Carrots Healthy?

 Yes, we believe they are.
-Our Instant Pot potatoes and carrots provide 220 calories per serving and only 11.4 milligrams of cholesterol, with most of the carbs coming from the potatoes.
+Our Instant Pot potatoes and carrots provide 220 calories per serving, and the potatoes are its main carb source.

 To make this recipe completely vegan, you can use water or vegetable stock instead of chicken broth and omit both the butter and the brown gravy mix.